Azure/azure-storage-net/File/README.md

 - The Storage Client Libraries use [the semantic versioning scheme.](http://semver.org/)

+## Use with the Azure Storage Emulator

+- The Client Library uses a particular Storage Service version.
+In order to use the Storage Client Library with the Storage Emulator, a corresponding minimum version of the Azure Storage Emulator must be used.
+Older versions of the Storage Emulator do not have the necessary code to successfully respond to new requests.
+- Currently, the minimum version of the Azure Storage Emulator needed for this library is 5.3.
+If you encounter a `VersionNotSupportedByEmulator` (400 Bad Request) error, please [update the Storage Emulator.](https://azure.microsoft.com/en-us/downloads/)

 ## Download & Install

+The Storage Client Library ships with the Microsoft Azure SDK for .NET and also on NuGet.
-You'll find the latest version and hotfixes on NuGet via the `Azure.Storage.Blob` package.
+You'll find the latest version and hotfixes on NuGet via the `Microsoft.Azure.Storage.File` package.

-This version of the Storage Client Library Blob package ships with the storage version 2017-04-17.
+This version of the Storage Client Library ships with the storage version 2017-07-29.

 ### Via Git